1980is/rhcsa-9/Networking.md

 ``firewall-cmd --reload``

+Add IP address to the trusted zone.
+``firewall-cmd --zone=trusted --add-source=192.168.124.1 --permanent``

+List configuration for all zones.
+``firewall-cmd --list-all-zones``

 ### Zones

 A zone is a default configuration to which network cards can be assigned to apply specific settings.